Nelly696/alx-higher_level_programming/README.md

-this readme file is for the directory
+this readme file is for this directory